 Next morning, when he was about to set forth on his journey home, the Green Knight put into his hand a jewelled casket, saying:

 The king gave the knight his blessing, and promised to take the gift to his daughter.
-With that he set off, and ere long reached his own country.
+With that he set off, and before long reached his own country.

 The princess was awaiting him anxiously when he arrived, and ran to his arms in her joy at seeing her dear father again.